Yukun-Huang/Single-Human-Parsing-LIP/README.md

 # Single-Human-Parsing-LIP
-A baseline model ( PSPNet ) for single-person human parsing task, training and evaluating on [Look into Person (LIP) dataset](http://sysu-hcp.net/lip/index.php).
+A baseline model ( PSPNet ) for single-person human parsing task, training and testing on Look into Person  dataset.

 ## Model
 The implementation of PSPNet is based on [Here](https://github.com/Lextal/pspnet-pytorch).